Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization

 \subsection{Overview of the contribution}

 We therefore propose to use the Wasserstein metric when training Neural Networks, which is smoothly defined and does not degenerate on empirical distributions given by finite samples.
-This distance has been already used in previous works dealing with fairness either to repair data or to build fair algorithms \cite{JiangPUAI2019,FeldmanSIGKDD2015}.
+This distance has been already used in previous works dealing with fairness either to repair data or to build fair algorithms \cite{JiangUAI19,FeldmanSIGKDD2015}.
 Wasserstein distance appears in this framework as a smooth criterion to assess the sensitivity w.r.t to the protected variable.
 As a matter of fact, it can be considered as a distance between the quantiles of score function of the predictor for the two groups (S=0 and S=1).
-The distance between the quantiles of these two distributions therefore acts as a level of fairness measuring whether the spread of the scores is homogeneously spread whatever the values of the protected attribute, hence acting as a sensitivity index of the predicted values $f_{\theta} $ with respect to $S$.
+The distance between the quantiles of these two distributions therefore acts as a level of fairness measuring whether the spread of the scores is homogeneously spread whatever the values of the protected attribute, hence acting as a sensitivity index of the predicted values $f_{\theta}$ with respect to $S$.
+Remark that, in \cite{JiangUAI19}, which is the closest work to our contribution, the authors specifically used Wasserstein-1 to post-process the output of a model to favor fair predictions.
+In our work, we instead use a more feasible criterion based on Wasserstein-2 regularization, as motivated in~\cite{gordaliza2019obtaining} to impose fairness constraints.
+In some technical aspects, this also distinguishes our method from the optimization models used in Wasserstein GANS \cite{Arjovsky2017,Biau2021}, which are also based on Wasserstein-1 regularization.
+Computing for a neural network the gradient of Wasserstein-2 distances with respect to machine learning model parameters is however an important technical lock to address, which is at the heart of Section~\ref{sec:methodo}.
 We finally remark that relationships between Wasserstein distances and usual disparate impact are further discussed in \cite{DelBarrioII2018}.